aerospike/aerospike-client-python/doc/predexp.rst

     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

-    For example, the following sequence of predicate expressions selects records that have bin "foo" greater than or equal to 42:
+    For example, the following sequence of predicate expressions selects records that have bin "foo" less than or equal to 42:

     .. code-block :: python